MarkVee87/springCitibike/README.md

 citiBikeIngester - responsible for gathering data from the citibike endpoint and storing it in Hz

-citiBikeAPI - responsible for returning data from Hz to end user
+citiBikeAPI - responsible for handling requests and returning data from Hz